Navigating Brain Tumour Treatment in Singapore – How to Choose the Right Brain Surgeon

 Recognising these red flags is crucial for timely diagnosis and appropriate management.
 Here are key indicators that should prompt a visit to a neurosurgical specialist.

 Chronic back or neck pain that persists despite conservative treatments such as rest, physical therapy, and anti-inflammatory medications warrants evaluation by a neurosurgeon.
-Pain that radiates into the arms or legs, especially if accompanied by numbness, tingling, or weakness, may indicate nerve compression or spinal cord involvement requiring further assessment.
+Pain that radiates into the arms or legs, especially if accompanied by numbness, tingling, or weakness, may indicate nerve compression or spinal cord involvement requiring further assessment if

 If you experience difficulty walking, frequent stumbling during quick movements, or loss of balance, it could indicate spinal cord compression affecting motor function.
 Neurological symptoms such as weakness or clumsiness in the arms or legs may also be present, suggesting nerve impingement requiring neurosurgical evaluation.